lachlanbrown/smartphone_coursera/README.md

 Prior to running the above mentioned code, download the raw data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, and unzip into a new directory called "/smartphone_project/" that lives in your R/RStudio working directory.
 The code will handle all operations starting from reading the necessary files into R, through creating the specified tidy data set in your R global environment.
 It does NOT automatically export from R into another format (e.g. .txt).

+The final, tidy data set should only contain data for mean and standard deviation (std) measurements of data from the project, suummarized by research subject (person) and activity type (sitting, walking, etc.) More details on the variables & activities can be found in the code book.